-In SQL language, A1 is said to immediately contain B1 if immediately contains and B1 is part of the text of A1.
-A1 is said to contain or specify C1 if A1 immediately contains C1 or if A1 immediately contains B1 and B1 contains C1.
-If A1 contains C1, then C1 is contained in A1 and C1 is specified by A1.
+In SQL language, AI is said to immediately contain B1 if immediately contains and BI is part of the text of AI.
+AI is said to contain or specify C1 if AI immediately contains CI or if AI immediately contains BI and BI contains CI.
+If AI contains CI, then CI is contained in A1 and CI is specified by A1.

-A1 is said to contain B1 with an intervening <C> if A1 contains B1 and A1 contains an instance of <C> that contains B1.
-A1 is said to contain B1 without an intervening <C> if A1 contains B1 and A1 does not contain an instance of <C> that contains B1.
+A1 is said to contain B1 with an intervening instance of <C> if A1 contains B1 and A1 contains an instance of <C> that contains B1.
+A1 is said to contain B1 without an intervening instance of <C> if A1 contains B1 and A1 does not contain an instance of <C> that contains B1.

-A1 simply contains B1 if A1 contains B1 without an intervening instance of A> or an intervening instance of A>0.
+A1 simply contains B1 if A1 contains B1 without an intervening instance of A> or an intervening instance of B>.
+If A1 simply contains B1, then B1 is simply contained in A1.

-A1 directly contains B1 if A1 contains B1 without an intervening <subquery>, <multiset value constructor by query>, , <array value constructor by query>, <within group specification>, or <set function specification> that is not an <ordered set function>.
+A1 directly contains B1 if A1 contains B1 without an intervening instance of <subquery>, <within group specification>, or <set function specification> that is not an <ordered set function>.

-If contains , then is said to be contained in and is said to be a containing production symbol for .
-If simply contains , then is said to be simply contained in and is said to be a simply containing production symbol for .
+If an instance of contains an instance of , then is said to be contained in and is said to be a containing production symbol for .
+If an instance of simply contains an instance of , then is said to be simply contained in and is said to be a simply containing production symbol for .